pvdz/preval/tests/cases/normalize/expressions/assignments/call_spread/auto_ident_logic_and_complex_complex.md

     $( "" );
   }
   else {
-    throw "Preval: Attempting to spread primitive that is not an empty string";
+    throw "Preval: Attempting to spread a falsy primitive that is not an empty string";
   }
 }
 `````